◂ All Articles

 Our first cycling article covered a plethora of biomechanics research but primarily focused on road riding as there is much more literature available.
 Most scientific research in mountain biking focuses on injury prevention, but given the recent increase in mountain bike participation, we expect the study of the biomechanics of mountain biking to vastly expand in the coming years.
 Both road and mountain biking demand a high degree of fitness, a proper bike fit, and great technical prowess to both prevent injury and enjoy your ride.
 From a physiological standpoint, mountain biking is quite like trail running.
 On the trails, athletes alternate between bouts of high-power output with periods of high technical demand.
 Mountain biking requires a strong fitness foundation but – like trail running – the technical sections of races separate high-level racers more than the smooth, high-power sections.
 Based on these differences, your training and gear need to reflect your course and goals.

 The largest difference between training for mountain vs road biking comes in the variability in power and cadence required to be successful.
 While average power in a road and a mountain bike race may be similar, normalized power will often be higher on a mountain bike, meaning you have more high-intensity spikes in power.
 One can produce high power from a combination of force and cadence and most riders identify along the spectrum from ‘grinder’ (low cadence/high force) to ‘spinner’ (high cadence/low force).
 Cycling with a high cadence puts more stress on your cardiovascular system, while a low cadence coupled with a high force is more difficult muscularly.
 A strong rider needs to be comfortable at a range of cadences (usually from 60-120 rpm), but mountain biking often requires you to move through that range more frequently than on the roads.
 As a result, mountain biking performance is best predicted by an athlete’s anaerobic threshold in combination with their performance on an all-out 1 min sprint.
-In fact, more than 80% of mountain bike races lasting around 2 hours are spent above an athlete’s lactate threshold, which most riders recognize as the intensity where you start to feel extreme effort (burning muscles or the taste of blood in the back of your mouth).
+In fact, more than 80% of mountain bike races lasting around 2 hours are spent above an athlete’s lactate threshold (closely tied to anaerobic threshold), which most riders recognize as the intensity where you start to feel extreme effort (burning muscles or the taste of blood in the back of your mouth).

 Finding the right cadence to produce high power is critical and differs between the skill and physiology of riders.
 While many people tune in to the Tour de France and watch professional riders churn out 400+ watts at 115 revolutions per minute, this isn’t the best strategy for most amateur riders, who have less efficient pedal strokes.
 Regardless of riding on the road or on the trails, most serious- but non-professional- riders should find a tempo that feels natural to them, which will optimize power output and efficiency.
 With increased time in the saddle and a focus on tempo, riders can improve their range of comfortable cadences.